By Common Ground Students: Brandi Ocasio, Emalee Ocasio and Raven Von Kohler

 Common Ground has been open for over 20 years yet somehow this is the first year students had the chance to take a music class.
 The first music class at Common Ground was run by Mr. Green, who is a freshman core math teacher, and had a total of 15 students in the first music course.
 Prior to teaching at Common Ground, Mr. Green worked professionally as a performer, composer, and music educator at New York University, Yale, Neighborhood Music School, and the Center for Creative Youth at Wesleyan University.
 Despite his somewhat busy schedule for the entry level math students, he still made time in his schedule to teach us the fundamentals of music.

 The first unit consisted of percussion and beat making using Splice, a beat making computer program only music students have access to.
 The second was the keyboards unit, students learned how to identify chords, finger positioning, and the playing patterns to compose and learn songs.
+Thanks to https://musiccritic.com we were able to get quality affordable music gear for the activities.
+Learning to play music most especially making a career out of it requires some serious cashing out.
 The third unit was critical listening, allowing students to suggest songs and have them analyzed by the class.
 We deconstructed and critiqued compositional choices; explored the functions of tension, intensity, and expectation in music; and learned about the role of phenomenology in the arts.
 The course itself was designed for students to become critical listeners.
 It was made for students to be sculpted and try to hear differently.
 Music is an important part of everyone’s lives.
 It should be something that’s explored and expanded upon — something shaped and evolved over time.

 “To be honest,” a student in the class wrote, “(Mr. Green) kind of ruined me in a sense when it comes to this because now I can’t listen to music without really analysing it but it’s like.
 A good ruined, you know?”